MrMPerial/mrmperial/README.md

 ---

 Self-Taught, I started some basic coding back in 2011 with WordPress and HTML.
-Since then, I have worked with some great companies both as an employee as well as a freelance agent.
+Since then, I have worked with some great companies both as an employee as well as a freelance developer.

 I fell in love with JavaScript back in 2014 and have maintianed a pretty solid focus on that specifically for some time.
-I have recently found Ruby on Rails and as a developer that loves to get things done, I have fallen in love all over again. 😁

-I guess in all reality I just love to code. 🤍

 In 2015, I found [FreeCodeCamp](https://freecodecamp.org) and that really changed my life, giving me a great advantage on learning more complex JS skills.